 2.4 Consultations undertaken by the NDF during the formation of this Plan found that those living and working in the Area were in favour of: the development of specific planning guidance for the Area; a far more coordinated approach to planning decisions in the Area; stronger enforcement of planning rules and decisions; and a need to do more to protect buildings and the street environment in conservation areas.
-A survey completed by 150+ people in the summer of 2012 found that the vast majority felt the Area had 'a village feel' (88%); didn't think there was enough open space (64%); wanted more to be done to protect older buildings and design features (68%); didn't want more high-rise buildings (75%); and wanted more of the Area to be included in conservation areas (60%).
+A survey completed by 180 people in the summer of 2012 (see Appendix xx) found that the vast majority felt the Area had 'a village feel' (85%); didn't think there was enough open space (66%); wanted more to be done to protect older buildings and design features (70%); didn't want more high-rise buildings (75%); and wanted more of the Area to be included in conservation areas (61%).
+In addition, most people (67%) wanted more street space given to pedestrians and there was wide support (63%) for a 20mph speed limit on all roads in the Area.
+Open-ended questions for the survey found local residents were keen to protect the look and feel of the area; wanted more green space and more trees; and were keen to restrict the height of new developments.
+The full results of the survey can be found in Appendix xx.
+2.5 The overall aim of this Plan is therefore to provide a strategic, long-term vision for the Area, which is in accordance with the wishes of those living and working in the Area, while recognising the need for sustainable development.
+This is articulated in the following core policies for the Area: